diogok/je-dns/README.md

 For usage see the [documentation](https://diogok.github.io/je-mdns) or the demo at [src/bin](src/bin/demo.zig).

-## Links
+## References

-Main reference used was: http://www.tcpipguide.com/free/t_TCPIPDomainNameSystemDNS.htm and some of the RFCs.
+Main reference used was: http://www.tcpipguide.com/free/t_TCPIPDomainNameSystemDNS.htm.

+Also the RFCs and Wireshark.

 ## License